 No parent wants to imagine their child dying.
 To think that your little bundle of joy would pass away before they could live a full life is unfathomable.
-But when a parent does lose a child, it can feel like a shock to the system, and moving on just seems impossible.
+But when a parent does lose a child, it can feel like a shock to the system, and recovering is a life-long process we need to talk about.

 Delaney's message about grieving is so important, especially for other bereaved parents.
 In that one statement, Delaney highlights one big, undeniable truth: How a parent decides to mourn the loss of their child is a deeply personal choice.